rera/code-samples/rest-api/README.md

-REST API
+HTTP API
 ============

-This is a REST(ish) API built the old-fashioned way.
+This is a HTTP API built the old-fashioned way.
 No fancy frameworks, just PDO, MySQL, and glorious JSON.

 [View the site](http://wpb.org/volunteer/) which relies on this API.